 For religious or spiritual people, this step is about an ongoing connection with a higher power.
 For others, it can mean acknowledging that recovery doesn’t happen instantly.
-It takes continuing effort and care to move toward complete recovery that lasts for a lifetime.
+It takes continuous effort and care to move toward a complete recovery that lasts for a lifetime.

 12. Share What is Learned With Others

 The final step in the puzzle is sharing the experiences of recovery with others.
 Overcoming a drug and alcohol addiction is challenging, but paying it forward can help the next person achieve recovery.
-This can be done in alcohol rehab, 12-Step meetings or in mentorship programs.
+This can be done in alcohol rehab, 12-Step meetings, or mentorship programs.

-The 12 Steps of AA are only one element of addiction treatment and recovery.
+The 12 Steps of AA are only one element of substance abuse treatment and recovery.
 At Crestview Recovery in Portland, Oregon, they are part of a comprehensive approach to sobriety.
-Call 866-262-0531 to learn more about the next step to recovery and how you can start living the life you deserve.
+We use the 12 steps of AA to treat a variety of addictions, including: